 (see Common Plant Diseases).

 We hope you have enjoyed this issue of The Urban Farmer Ezine.
-Each month, we will bring you another inspiring photo, gardening quote or idea, plus fresh new hydroponics news, techniques & products.
+Each month, we will bring you another inspiring photo, gardening quote, or idea, plus fresh new hydroponics news, techniques, and products.

 Insiders tips to get you growing…